DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step4.md

 Let's define some some customer **Analyzers**.
-One to check for the hardware prequisite, and another to check for the working deployment. in contrast to `preflight`, we can now check _the runtime behavior of our deployed app_.
+One to check for the hardware prequisite, and another to check for the working deployment.
+In contrast to `preflight`, we can now check _the runtime behavior of our deployed app_.

 <pre class="file" data-filename="trouble-2.yaml" data-target="replace">apiVersion: troubleshoot.sh/v1beta2
 kind: SupportBundle